Splurge, spend and stocking fillers: Christmas gifts for Foodies

 2.A Recipe book: The gift that keeps on giving.
 A quality recipe book in my opinion should have a range of recipes that interest and inspire the home cook but most importantly produce delicious food.
 Meehna Sodha’s books are fantastic for delicious, fresh Indian food.
 Here are some of our other favourite vegetarian and vegan books.

 3.How about a delicious food delivery?
 There are many wonderful producers delivering their goods (beautifully gift wrapped) to your lucky recipient.
 Read our round-up of top online gifts for foodies here.

 1.Measuring spoons: A kitchen essential.
 These stainless steel spoons are an excellent choice.
 They give you a range of measurements and are easy to clean.
 Many different brands are available.

 2.Personalised egg cup: I was shocked to find out that my wife had never had her own egg cup!
 I couldn’t allow this to continue so I ordered this excellent little wooden cup that can be personalised at the point of purchase.
 This was a few years ago and it’s still going strong.

-3. Home made gifts.
+4. How about a hand made gift?
 Making sweet treats or chutneys for your loved ones is really thoughtful.
 There are lots of ideas at the following links:

-We love to gift our biscuit cake (pictured above.
-Find the recipe here.
+We love to gift our biscuit cake recipe pictured above.